 The Marriott Flora at the top of the via Veneto, is one of the Marriott Hotel chain's most luxurious hotels.
 Friends stayed here and loved it.
 They also have a killer rooftop with views of the Borghese park.

 The Hotel Splendide Royal is another one of the very old-fashioned luxury hotels in Rome.
 It is on via Porta Pinciana, which is the street that curves away from the top of the via Veneto.
 This is one of the few 5-star hotels in Rome that has a truly note-worthy restaurant, the Mirabelle.
 In fact, it is a Michelin 1-star restaurant.
 Having eaten there once, I can say it is absolutely worth the cost: the view is amazing, the service is perfect and the food and wine divine.
-I would definitely recommend this restaurant to anyone wanting a really special Rome dining experience.
+I would definitely recommend this restaurant to anyone wanting a really special or romantic Rome dining experience.

 The Sofitel is also just off the via Veneto.
 Relatives stayed here and said the room was fine.
 I love their rooftop restaurant, with panoramic views over Rome.
 It’s great for any type of weather, as there is an outdoor part, and a glass-enclosed indoor part.